-While injuries from slips and falls are hard to predict or prevent, overuse injuries are typically more predictable and therefore preventable.
+Injuries from slips and falls are hard to predict or prevent.
+On the other hand, overuse injuries are typically more predictable and therefore preventable.
 First and foremost is following a structured program with appropriate rest interspersed with volume and intensity.
 Secondly, focusing on strength and conditioning (outside of your regular run schedule) in order to increase the capacity of your muscles to absorb force, and to increase their tolerance for the load you put on them while running.
 Lastly, focusing on mobility and stretching can help improve joint stability and range of motion while also improving running mechanics.

 Find yourself Injured?